The Leigh Ann Conn Prize for Renewable Energy

 The Review Process

-The Leigh Ann Conn Prize in Renewable Energy screening committee will consist of members of the faculty advisory committee for the Conn Center for Renewable Energy Research.
-This committee will review the submissions and select from 10 to 15 nominations for further consideration.
+The Leigh Ann Conn Prize for Renewable Energy screening committee will consist of members of the faculty advisory committee for the Conn Center for Renewable Energy Research.
+This committee will review the submissions and select nominations for further consideration.
 These submissions will be forwarded to an external review panel.
 The external review panel will be comprised of eminent people from industry, academia and national labs.
-The external review panel will review the nomination packages and select five submissions to be recommended to the Conn Center Technical Advisory Board for final consideration.
+The external review panel will review the nomination packages and select top submissions to be recommended to the Conn Center Technical Advisory Board for final consideration.
 This board will recommend one (or no) award winner from the nominee pool to the President of the University of Louisville, who will grant the award.